thiyagucom/thiyagucom.github.io/_posts/2025-01-17-optimizing-iac-pipelines.md

 Suggested tool: [Checkov by Prisma Cloud](https://www.checkov.io/)

+For further insights into Chekov, please refer to my How To [Post](https://thiyagu.com/blog/guides/static-code-analysis-for-iac/)

 ### Terraform Plan & Apply

 Before applying any Terraform changes, it is imperative to execute a ``` terraform plan ```.
 This plan must undergo a dual review process (four-eyes principle) by two individuals before proceeding with terraform apply.